 Schedule an appointment with an F-1 counselor to submit your I-20 Extension Request (appointment required).
-Your new I-20 will be issued 15 business days after the date your I-20 Extension Request was accepted.
+Your I-20 extension will be processed in 10 business days after the date your complete I-20 Extension Request was accepted.

 * Note: Additional documentation than those outlined above may be required for an I-20 extension to be granted.

 * I-20s may be extended for a maximum of one academic year at a time.
 Students who require an extension of more than one academic year must submit another I-20 Extension Request the following year.

 * Students who are changing their degree level at UCLA (i.e. Bachelors to Master’s, Master’s to Doctorate, etc.) must submit a Change of Education Level I-20 Request instead of an I-20 Extension Request.

-F-1 students may be authorized by DCISS to drop below full-time enrollment for the following circumstances:
+F-1 students may be authorized by Dashew Center to drop below full-time enrollment for the following circumstances: